gelargew/construe/README.md

 - Book model contain common field such as title, description, author, slug and category.
 The quantity field will determine if the book currently available and can be reserved.
 - Contract model have a UniqueConstraint Meta class where a user can't have 2 contracts with the same book. the save() method will extend the expiry if the status changed to active.
 - Comment model contain common field such as book(which book page this comment is in), user, body, timestamp, reply(which comment is this comment/reply is in).
 The reply comment will have a **None** book field and a relation to a book comment and Book comment will have **None** reply field and a book object.
-- ContractUpdater have a contracts ManyToManyField where it stores all the contracts that has been automatically updated at the at the current date.
+- ContractUpdater have a contracts ManyToManyField where it stores all the contracts that has been automatically updated at the current date.
 - ContactUS model is similar to Comment, just different table.

 #### books/serializers.py